-I. INTRODUCTION
+1. INTRODUCTION

-The hysteresis phenomenon occurs in all the smart material-based actuators, such as piezoceramics and shape memory alloys [1].
-When a nonlinear plant is preceded by the hysteresis nonlinearity, the system usually exhibits undesirable inaccuracies or oscillations and even instability [15] due to the nondifferentiable and nonmemoryless character of the hysteresis.
-The development of control techniques to mitigate the effects of hystereses has been studied for decades and has recently re-attracted significant attention, as can be seen in [10] and the references therein.
-Much of this renewed interest is a direct consequence of the importance of hysteresis in current applications.
-Interest in studying dynamic systems with actuator hysteresis is also motivated by the fact that they are nonlinear systems with nonsmooth nonlinearities for which traditional control methods are insufficient and so requiring development of new approaches [16].
+The hysteresis phenomenon occurs in all the smart material-based actuators, such as piezoceramics and shape memory alloys (Banks and Smith, 2000).
+When a nonlinear plant is preceded by the hysteresis nonlinearity, the system usually exhibits undesirable inaccuracies or oscillations and even instability (Tao and Kokotovic, 1995) due to the nondifferentiable and nonmemoryless character of the hysteresis.
+The development of control techniques to mitigate the effects of hystereses has been studied for decades and has recently re-attracted significant attention, as can be seen in (Moheimani and Goodwin, 2002) and the references therein.
 Development of a general frame for control of a system in the presence of unknown hysteresis nonlinearities is a quite challenging task.